 Lenny: Right, exactly.
 So, all of that can be done now…

-Evan: Just in the laptop?!
+Evan: Just on the laptop?
 Even running X-Split?

 Lenny: Oh, yeah.